 In an APA, the government procures a capital asset or service by compensating an operator for activities that may include designing, constructing, financing, maintaining, and operating a capital asset for a period of time in an exchange or exchange-like transaction.
 In contrast to a PPP, the compensation from the government is based entirely on the asset’s availability and not the actual performance of a public service.

 Facilities Portfolio Management Tool

-By April 30, 2022, agencies must record all leases within the scope of GASB 87 that exceed the capitalization threshold ($500,000 in total lease payments over the lease term) in the Facilities Portfolio Management Tool (FPMT).
-This is in addition to the requirement that has existed for several years to record all state-owned and leased facilities in FPMT regardless of whether they meet the capitalization policy, to comply with RCW 43.82.150.
+Agencies must record all leases within the scope of GASB 87 that exceed the capitalization threshold ($500,000 in total lease payments over the lease term) in the Facilities Portfolio Management Tool (FPMT).
+This is in addition to all state-owned and leased facilities, which must be recorded in FPMT regardless of whether they meet the capitalization policy, to comply with RCW 43.82.150.
 This Lease Data Matrix shows the accounting and FPMT data entry requirements for lease contracts.

-Beginning in fiscal year 2023, subscription-based IT arrangements within the scope of GASB 96 that exceed the capitalization threshold ($1,000,000 in total payments over the subscription term) in FPMT.
+Beginning in fiscal year 2023, subscription-based IT arrangements within the scope of GASB 96 that exceed the capitalization threshold ($1,000,000 in total payments over the subscription term) must be recorded in FPMT.
 Review the SBITA (GASB 96) Overview and Checklist to Implement for more details.